15 April 2020

 We are proud to be part of the worldwide network of YWCAs.
 All around the world, YWCAs are helping women and their families through this unprecedented time of crisis.

-Women, including female-identifying people, and non-binary people are being particularly affected by the social and financial implications of the COVID-19 crisis.
+Women and non-binary people are being particularly affected by the social and financial implications of the COVID-19 crisis.

 Women comprise 70 per cent of the global healthcare workforce and many are working incredibly long hours in difficult and high-stress jobs to help our communities stay safe and well.
 For those in other sectors, women are at higher risk of losing jobs during workplace shutdowns.